p2kmgcl/redux-scalable/README.md

 The __Inject Action Fragment__ (aka. _The Magnificent Action Fragment Which Probably Is Included And Recreated On Every Project But Not Anymore_) takes a value and stores it in the specified `keyPath`.
 It's simple, but it also has some cool merging objects functionality.
-Almost everything is immutable behaviour, but that is because immutable is so cool too.
 Usage:

 ```js
 const setSecretValue = makeActionCreator('setSecretValue', {}, (value) => ({